I've just been told I have blood cancer

 These times are always difficult, as waiting for test results usually means worrying about them.

 Many people find the most helpful thing is to talk to someone.
-You can speak to your keyworker (usually a specialist nurse) or contact our Support Services Team by phone 0808 2080 888 or email [email protected] (Monday to Friday, 10am–7pm and Saturday and Sunday, 10am–1pm).
+You can speak to your keyworker (usually a specialist nurse) or contact our Support Service free on 0808 2080 888 or [email protected].
 They’ll be happy to listen and give you emotional and practical support.

 You can also join our online community forum to talk to people who’ve been there and will understand how you feel.